List of video game genres: Logical game

 Logical puzzle games exhibit logic and mechanisms that are consistent throughout the entire game.
 Solving them typically requires deductive reasoning skills.

 Physics game

 A physics game is a type of logical puzzle video game where the player must use the game's physics and environment to complete each puzzle.
 Physics games use consistent physics to make games more challenging.
 The genre is especially popular in online flash games and mobile games.
 Educators have used these games to demonstrate principles of physics.

-Popular physics-based logic puzzle games include Portal, The Talos Principle, The Witness, Braid, Fez, World of Goo, and Cut the Rope.
+Popular physics-based logic puzzle games include Portal, The Talos Principle, Braid, Fez, World of Goo, Cut the Rope, and Inside.

 These also include projectile collision games such as Angry Birds, Peggle, Monster Strike, and Crush the Castle.

-Coding game
+Programming game

-These are logical puzzle games that require programming elements.
-Examples include The Incredible Machine, SpaceChem, and Infinifactory.
+A programming game is a computer game where the player has limited or no direct influence on the course of the game.
+Instead, a computer program or script is written in some domain-specific programming language in order to control the actions of the characters, usually robots, tanks or bacteria.
+In SpaceChem, for example, players design circuits used for creating molecules from raw materials.

+Examples include The Incredible Machine, SpaceChem, Infinifactory, and Shenzhen I/O. A few strategy games, such as Final Fantasy XII, also include some elements of a programming game, as the player can customize the playable characters' AI, although the player can also choose to directly control the action.